aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/README-case-04.md

 ## Troubleshooting Approach

-The troubleshooting process used in these cases is based on a structured support workflow:
+The troubleshooting process used in this case follows a structured support workflow:

 - gather information
 - check adapter and IP configuration